How to hold the putter? | Different Best Gripping Methods

 4. The claw putting grip

 The golfer can use this technique in a standard round of golf or a practice session.
-It will be helpful for them in both the rounds or sessions.
+It will be helpful for them in both rounds or sessions.

 5. Arm lock putting grip